bugsnag/bugsnag-js/README.md

 Make sure to set your Bugsnag API key in the `data-apikey` attribute on the script tag, or manually set [Bugsnag.apiKey](#apikey).

+Now all uncaught exceptions will be sent to Bugsnag, without any further work from you.

 Sending Caught Exceptions or Custom Errors
 ------------------------------------------